 August 12, 1981: The launch of the IBM Personal Computer ignites a long-running Apple-versus-PC rivalry.

-Secure in the Apple II’s technical superiority over the new PC, Apple welcomes IBM to the personal computing party in a full-page ad in the pages of The Wall Street Journal.
+Secure in the Apple II’s technical superiority over the new PC, Apple welcomes International Business Machines to the personal computing party in a full-page ad in the pages of The Wall Street Journal.
 Things won’t stay positive for long.

 The IBM Personal Computer launch

 When it came to specs, the original IBM PC proved relatively pitiful.
 For $1,565, customers got an entry-level machine with 16K of memory, and an interface for a cassette tape player and monochrome monitor using a regular TV screen.

 The more expensive, superior variation came with 64K of memory, two 5.25-inch floppy disk drives and a dedicated monochrome monitor.